robusta-dev/java_toolkit/README.rst

 | 'java-toolkit jmap PID_HERE'
 | 'java-toolkit jstack PID_HERE'

-| For building you can either use skaffold or gcloud
+| For building you can use skaffold
-| For gcloud run the following command
+| For running on Google Cloud we have a faster build with skaffold
-| 'gcloud builds submit --config ./cloudbuild.yaml .'
+| 'skaffold run -p gcloud-build'